 This guide includes information about the South African Dental Association and other areas of dentistry in South Africa.
 Get to grips with dental insurance in South Africa and discover where you can find an oral hygienist or dentist in Cape Town or another of the popular cities.

-Dental care in South Africa is of a good quality, but it might not be covered in your private healthcare plan.
+Dental care in South Africa is of a good quality, but it might not be covered in your private health insurance plan in South africa.
 Dentists often advise patients to attend regular check-ups (at least one per year).
-Find your local centre for dentistry in South Africa below.
+Find your local center for dentistry in South Africa below.

 Find a dentist in Cape Town (or another South African city)

 It’s easy to find a dentist in South Africa, whether through your insurance provider, personal recommendations, or internet listings.

 Two regulatory bodies oversee dentistry in South Africa: the South African Dental Association (SADA) and the Dental Therapy Association of South Africa.
 These bodies are part of the World Health Organization and ensure the highest standard of oral healthcare.

 Medical tourism is popular in South Africa, with Cape Town and Johannesburg particularly popular places for foreign visitors in search of high-quality care at a lower price than they might expect in their home countries.